Travelling exhibitions | Introduction | Blue case | Red case | Yellow case | Melbourne cup

-Palmlight #2 2000 hand-sized battery-powered light, acrylic, anodised steel National Gallery of Australia more detail
+Palmlight #2 2000 hand-sized battery-powered light, acrylic, anodised steel National Gallery of Australia enlarge

 How was Palmlight #2 made?

 Although Palmlight #2’s design lends itself to manufacturing

 and production, this particular piece is a one-off model where all components

 have been created and fitted by hand.
 Because of its method of hand-production, Palmlight #2 took a long time to complete – approximately 200 hours.

 The outer shell of the Palmlight #2 has been hand-machined using